Work-Based Learning Strategies: A Critical Resource to Getting Your Region Back to Work

 The successful design and implementation of work-based learning requires collaboration among a range of workforce, industry, and education stakeholders.

-WBL creates opportunities for employers and program leaders to provide structured learning experiences to develop workplace readiness, and technical and life skills.
-It is a process that allows participants to learn about career exploration, business connections, learning about the functions of an organization, and understanding the relevance of their education.
-Work-based learning experiences are activities that involve actual work experience or that connect classroom learning to employment and careers.
+WBL creates opportunities for employers and program leaders to provide structured learning experiences to develop workplace readiness, technical, and life skills.
+It is a process that allows participants to learn about career exploration, build business connections, gain insight into organizational functions, and understand the relevance of their education.

 What are Some Best Practices for Work-based Learning Educational Strategies?

 1. Early assessment: formal skill assessment and informal interest determination are both important to individualize a work-based learning program.
 Tests like ACT WorkKeys can be useful.
 An assessment baseline at the beginning aids in the process of career development and program evaluation.
-We often utilize our Skilldex as an effective skill assessment tool.
+We often utilize Skilldex, EDSI's web-based system that surveys individual skills and identifies and catalogs the skill needs of employers, as an effective skill assessment tool.

 2. Mentoring: building student identity is key to postsecondary success.
 Mentor discussion opportunities–in person and online–are crucial to building confidence, workplace skills, and career awareness.